NBISweden/workshop-python/ht18/project.md

 <p> Your task is to write a Python program that will extract the CFTR
-gene, translate the gene sequence to its corresponding amino-acid sequence and based on the inferred amino-acid sequence determine whether any of the five given individuals is affected.</p>
+gene, translate the gene sequence to its corresponding amino-acid sequence and based on the reference amino-acid sequence determine whether any of the five given individuals is affected.</p>

 </blockquote>